|

 Paetzold, John

-Photograph collection, 1936-1949
+Photograph Collection, 1936-1949

 24 copy prints

-This collection consists of photographs of vegetable farming in Deaf
+This collection consists of photographs of vegetable farming in Deaf Smith

-Smith County, Texas (1936-1949), and bulks with photographs of growing, harvesting, and
+County, Texas (1936-1949), and bulks with photographs of growing, harvesting,

-(1936-1949).
-It also contains a photograph of Italian prisoners of war working as farm
+Texas (1936-1949).
+It also contains a photograph of Italian prisoners of war

-laborers (undated).
+working as farm laborers (undated).

-John Paetzold operated a large vegetable farm in Deaf Smith County, Texas, that raised
+John Paetzold operated a large vegetable farm in Deaf Smith County, Texas, that

-potatoes, carrots, and lettuce.
+raised potatoes, carrots, and lettuce.

 Palo Pinto County, Texas